jgraichen/rails-timeago/README.md

 Or install it yourself as:

     $ gem install rails-timeago

+### Use bundled JavaScript with Sprockets

+*Note:* The bundled JavaScript can only be used with sprockets.
+Rails-webpacker cannot load scripts bundled with the gem.
+If you use rails-webpacker you need to install, load, and setup jquery-timeago on your own.

 To use bundled jQuery Timeago plugin add this require statement to your `application.js` file: